 How we protect the public

-Working with the NSW Health Care Complaints Commission (HCCC), we receive and manage concerns and notifications about the conduct and performance and health (impairment) of registered doctors.
-We take a holistic case management approach to ensure registered doctors maintain appropriate professional standards and remain fit to practise.
+The Medical Council works with the NSW Health Care Complaints Commission (HCCC) by responding to concerns and notifications about the conduct and performance and health (impairment) of registered doctors in New South Wales.
+We take a holistic case management approach to ensure medical practitioners maintain appropriate professional standards and remain fit to practise.

-Occasionally where the Council considers a doctor’s continuing practice poses an immediate and serious risk to public safety or is otherwise in the public interest, it may suspend his or her registration pending full investigation by the Health Care Complaints Commission.
+Sometimes where the Council considers a doctor’s continuing practice poses an immediate and serious risk to public safety or is otherwise in the public interest, it may suspend their registration pending full investigation by the Health Care Complaints Commission.

 You can check the standards that medical practitioners must meet by visiting the Medical Board of Australia.